 RAPT offers cheaper options from the airports to the city centre via the RER train network.
 Many RER train cars will have luggage storage at one end.
 Taking the train is cheap, but if you are carrying lots of luggage and a child, you may wish to consider other options.
 Your RER options are:

-From Charles de Gaulle, the RER “B” train costs €10.30 per person one way.
+From the Charles de Gaulle train station, the RER “B” train costs €10.30 per person one way.
 Trains leave every 10-20 minutes and will take approximately 25-30 minutes to reach Musee D’Orsay.

 From Orly, taking the RER train requires changing stations.
 Taking the train with luggage and a baby is hard enough without changing trains, so we do not recommend this route.
 If budget is a concern, the Orlybus offers a similar price point with greater convenience.

 Children under 4 ride for free within the RAPT network provided they do not occupy their own seat.